CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

 - You must have the necessary permission to read the curated dataset from OneLake.

 - Copilot is turned on by default in Fabric and now generally available, however it is not supported in sovereign clouds due to GPU availability.

-In this exercise, you will use Copilot in Power BI to generate reports and enhance your data analysis process.

 ### Task 1: Connect to a Fabric dataset and create visualizations using Copilot